okoala/awesome-stars/README.md

 - [opentracing-specification-zh](https://github.com/opentracing-contrib/opentracing-specification-zh) - OpenTracing标准（中文版） `zh` (Chinese) translation of the opentracing/specification
 - [jasper](https://github.com/jasperapp/jasper) - Jasper - A flexible and powerful issue reader for GitHub
 - [spellbook-of-modern-webdev](https://github.com/dexteryy/spellbook-of-modern-webdev) - A Big Picture, Thesaurus, and Taxonomy of Modern JavaScript Web Development
-- [awesome-public-datasets](https://github.com/caesar0301/awesome-public-datasets) - A topic-centric list of high-quality open datasets in public domains.
+- [awesome-public-datasets](https://github.com/awesomedata/awesome-public-datasets) - A topic-centric list of high-quality open datasets in public domains.
 By everyone, for everyone!
 - [awesome-dashboard](https://github.com/obazoud/awesome-dashboard) - A curated list of amazingly awesome dashboards/visualization resources.
 - [estree](https://github.com/estree/estree) - The ESTree Spec
-- [babel-handbook](https://github.com/thejameskyle/babel-handbook) - :blue_book: A guided handbook on how to use Babel and how to create plugins for Babel.
+- [babel-handbook](https://github.com/jamiebuilds/babel-handbook) - :blue_book: A guided handbook on how to use Babel and how to create plugins for Babel.
-- [riddle](https://github.com/ant-design/riddle) - A playground for React & Vue and so on.
 - [MachineLearningCourse](https://github.com/warmheartli/MachineLearningCourse) - 机器学习精简入门教程
 - [flexbugs](https://github.com/philipwalton/flexbugs) - A community-curated list of flexbox issues and cross-browser workarounds for them.
 - [node-eps](https://github.com/nodejs/node-eps) - Node.js Enhancement Proposals for discussion on future API additions/changes to Node core